-When Taco Tuesday approaches, I start to get all creative and try to come up with new recipes!
-And today’s Taco Tuesday creation was a game-changer.
-In fact, I can’t believe how well it turned out.
-Although I’ve made different types of sweet potato tacos, this one stands out.
+When Taco Tuesday approaches, I start to get all creative and try to develop new recipes!
+And today's Taco Tuesday creation was a game-changer.
+In fact, I can't believe how well it turned out.
+Although I've made different types of sweet potato tacos, this one stands out.
 Not only is this sweet potato taco recipe easy, but it is also ridiculously cheap and fabulous.
-When my husband says, “these need to be on a menu somewhere,” it makes me smile.
+When my husband says, "these need to be on a menu somewhere," it makes me smile.

 PREPARING THE SWEET POTATOES FOR SWEET POTATO TACOS

 First, I only used one large sweet potato, which made 10 separate tacos.
 To make sure the sweet potatoes were all the same thickness, I used my mandoline on the 1/4 inch slice level.

 Since I plan to grill the slices of sweet potatoes for my tacos, I parboiled the potatoes to soften them a bit to marinate them with lime juice, lime zest, chili powder, and cumin.